Hyp3r12/PoE2Watch/docs/overview.md

 - Sends near-real-time sale notifications to Discord through adaptive polling.
 - Stores sales locally in SQLite.
 - Shows stats, top sales, recent sales, searchable history, insights, and goals.
-- Uses cached third-party market data for temporary value estimates when configured.
+- Uses cached third-party market data for rough value estimates when configured.

 ## What PoE2Watch Does Not Do